AndreaMLarson/Project-13/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+- What is the main advantage of automating configuration with Ansible?_
   - The main advantage is configuration management and provisioning

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
+- In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
   - Install docker.io
   - Install pip3
   - Install docker python module